 Imagine yourself at the top of a volcano.
 Close your eyes and feel a soft, cool breeze, smell fresh pine scent, a variety of flowers and hear screaming eagles at a distance.

-That is exactly what you will experience once you visit El Boquerón National Park.
+That is exactly what you will experience once you visit A Wonder of Nature: El Boquerón National Park in El Salvador.

 If you are looking for an adventure and excitement then is just the place to go to spend the day and forget about stress!